 “Against Teleology in an Honors Great Books Curriculum.”
 HIP 10 (2014): 95-107.

 “The Genesis of an Honors Faculty: Collective Reflections on a Process of Change.”
 Honors in Practice 2012, Vol. 8, 193-201.

 “Blood on the Table: The Subversion of Fellowship in the Gest of Robin Hood.”
-Will appear in an edited volume in the Outlaws in Literature and History Series, edited by Mikee Deloney and Perry Harrison.
-New Readings of Medieval Robin Hood Rhymes.
+Will appear in New Readings of Medieval Robin Hood Rhymes, an edited volume in the Outlaws in Literature and History Series, edited by Mikee Deloney and Perry Harrison.
 Routledge.
-Forthcoming in 2017.
+Forthcoming 2020.

 “Living on Borrowed Time: the temporal aesthetic of the Outlaw Sagas.”
 Will appear in Time, Space and Narrative in the Icelandic Sagas, edited by Emily Lethbridge.
 Brepols.
 Forthcoming 2020.

 “Charms, Changelings, and Chatter: sonic magic in the Secunda Pastorum.”
 Will appear in The Language of Magic, edited by Eleanora Cianci, forthcoming 2021.